 We offer various scholarships and other forms of financial assistance to help you achieve your personal and professional goals.
-Read about our specific scholarships for engineering and IT postgraduate research students.
+Read about our Industry Postgraduate Research Scholarship Program and other specific scholarships for engineering and computer science postgraduate research students.

 The Master of Philsophy (MPhil) program allows candidates to undertake research and advanced specialisation in any area of scholarship or design covered by the faculty.

 Admission criteria includes a bachelor’s degree – generally a four-year degree or a three-year degree with honours in a relevant discipline.

 The program is typically completed in four semesters of full-time study (two years) or eight semesters of part-time study (four years).

 The Doctor of Philosophy (PhD) degree is awarded for a thesis that is a substantial and original contribution to the discipline.
 Admission criteria includes a master’s degree with a research component or a bachelor’s degree with first or second-class honours.